Information about Electronic Records for Researchers

 phone: (301) 837-0470

-The Archival Research Catalog (ARC) is the online catalog of some of NARA's holdings.
-It includes descriptions for data files and other types of electronic records.
-NARA is also beginning to make some accessioned electronic records files and documentation available for download via ARC.
-For more details, please see Accessing Electronic Records via the Archival Research Catalog (ARC).
+NARA is beginning to make some accessioned electronic records files and documentation available for download via the Catalog.
+For more details, please see Accessing Electronic Records via the National Archives Catalog.

 The following list of reference reports and descriptive handouts describe some electronic records maintained by NARA related to specific topics: